UCSD-Historical-Enrollment-Data/webreg_scraper/README.md

 - [ ] Adding, or removing, an event from a schedule.
 - [x] Sending a confirmation email to yourself.

-## Purpose
+## Program Features
-There are a few reasons why I wanted to make this wrapper:
+These are some features that I plan on working on which will use the wrapper features above.

-- Monitor the enrollment count of certain classes (e.g. tracking popularity of certain classes).
+- [x] Ability to track the enrollment count of certain classes (e.g. tracking popularity of certain classes).
+- [x] Create possible, conflict-free schedules.
-- Automatically enroll in classes when possible (e.g. first/second pass is available).
+- [ ] Automatically enroll in classes when possible (e.g. first/second pass is available).
-- Create possible, conflict-free, schedules.
+- [ ] Ability to export your WebReg schedule into an `ical` format.

 ## Wrapper Usage
 To use the wrapper, you need to create a new instance of it.
 For example: